-Searching for the best CDN service to speed up your website?
+Searching for the best CDN provider to speed up your website?
 Or just looking for an easy way to speed up your website?

 As hard as humans have tried, we still haven’t been able to break the laws of physics.

 That means – no matter how fast the Internet is – the distance between your website’s visitors and your website’s server still has an effect on your site’s page load times.
 Basically, if your server is in Los Angeles, your site will load faster for someone from San Francisco than someone from Hanoi (trust me, I know!).

 A CDN, short for content delivery network, fixes that by storing your site’s content on different servers around the world.
 Then, rather than needing to go to your server each time, visitors can just grab your site’s files from the CDN location that’s nearest to them.

 It’s great for speeding up your site’s page load times around the world, and lessening the load on your server to boot!